kyngs/gopay-java-api/Readme.md

 # Changes in the fork

 - Migrate to Gradle
-- Publish to a different repository
+- Publish to a different repository under a different group id (xyz.kyngs.gopay) to prevent conflicts with Maven Central
 - Switch logging to SLF4J (from log4j)

 # Requirements